asen/smg/docs/admin/index.md

     alert-crit-lte: NUM  # critical alert if value is less than or equal to NUM
     alert-crit-lt: NUM   # critical alert if value is less than NUM
-    alert-crit-eq: NUM   # critical alert if value is equal to NUM
+    alert-crit-eq: NUM   # critical alert if value is equal to NUM alert-p-<pluginId>-<checkId>: # configure a plugin-implemented check for the value

+The built-in "mon" plugin implements the following two checks

-    alert-spike: ""      # anomaly alert - detecting unusual spikes or drops
+    alert-p-mon-anom: "" # anomaly alert - detecting unusual spikes or drops
                          #   it accepts a string with 3 values separated by ":"
                          #   the default value (when empty string is provided) is
                          #   "1.5:30m:30h" which means 1.5 (relative) change
                          #   in the last 30 minutes period compared to the previous
                          #   30h period.
+    alert-p-mon-pop: "..." # period over period value check - detecting if the current
+                         #   value has changed with certain thresholds over the same value
+                         #   some period ago.
+It accepts a string with 4 values separated
+                         #   by ":".
+                         #   The first value is a period and an optional resolution
+                         #   separated by "-".
+E.g. "24h-1M" means compare with value 24 hrs
+                         #   ago over a 1 minute average.
+If the -1M part is omitted the
+                         #   object interval will be used as resolution (that would be the
+                         #   highest available resolution in the RRD file).
+                         #   The second value is the comparison operator - one of lt(e),
+                         #   gt(e) or eq.
+                         #   The third and fourth values are the warning and critical
+                         #   thresholds of change.
+                         #   E.g. to define an warning alert if some value drops below 0.7
+                         #   from yesterday and a critical alert if the value drops below 0.5
+                         #   from yesterday, at a 5min-average resolution, one can use the
+                         #   following config string: "24h-5M:lt:0.7:0.5"
+                         #   Both warning and critical thresholds are optional, e.g. use
+                         #   something like "24h:lt:0.7" to set only a warning threshold and
+                         #   something like "24h:lt::0.5" to set only critical threshold.

-Check [here](../index.md#anomaly) for more details on how alert-spike/anomaly detection works.
+Check [here](../index.md#anomaly) for more details on how alert-p-mon-anom/anomaly detection works.

 In addition to alert-\* properties one can also define the following notify- settings, specifying a list of "recipients" ($notify-command